Partial Knee Replacement in NYC & Stamford, CT

-Partial Knee Replacement in NYC
+Partial Knee Replacement NYC

 What is partial knee replacement?

-Partial knee replacement surgery, also called to “unicompartmental knee arthroplasty”, may refer to “unicondylar knee replacement” or to “patellofemoral joint replacement”.
+Partial knee replacement surgery, also called “unicompartmental knee arthroplasty”, may refer to “unicondylar knee replacement” or to “patellofemoral joint replacement”.
 These procedures are sometimes alternatives to total knee replacement surgery.
 Rather than removing the entire joint, partial knee replacement involves removing only the damaged portion of the bone and cartilage, and selectively resurfacing those parts of the knee.
 This type of knee surgery is typically recommended for patients who have damage to cartilage and/or bone that is only in one area of the knee joint.

 Dr. McLawhorn performs medial unicompartmental knee arthroplasty only.
 He does not perform lateral or patellofemoral partial knee replacements.